 This distiller is excellent for use on any stove eye.
 To use you will need two pots as well.
 This emergency distiller gets excellent feedback from preppers.
 While some may say that it is a lot to pay for something so small, it is made of quality stainless steel and comes in at a much lower price than other distillers.
 It stores away easily, and since you can use your own pots, you don’t have extra space taken up by extra water distilling pots although you can easily pick up some stainless steel pots and still come out cheaper than buying a lot of the actual “stills” available.

 This could also be used on a rocket stove or camp stove if needed.
 Here is a video that shows the distiller in use.
 The opening is rather dramatic but stick with it to see this still in action.

 This brand of still is affordable and can be used for all types of distilling projects.
 This is the smaller size they make.
-You can get this same set up in a 5-gallon size for $170 at the time I am writing this.
 The largest size is 8 gallons which could be nice for bigger jobs.
 The 2 gallon is a nice size though because it can be stored easily when not in use and it is not particularly bulky.

 Emergency Raft Desalinators